PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 }
 ```

-Then add an **app prop**, which will enable us to use Pipedream managed auth with this component.
-For this example, we'll add Github:
+Then add an [app prop](/components/api/#app-props) to use Pipedream managed auth with this component.
+For this example, we'll add an app prop for Github:

 ```javascript
 const { Octokit } = require('@octokit/rest')